 Academic dishonesty claims

 The way the political class talks about examination cheating, one would think it is a uniquely Kenyan phenomenon, when in fact, it is a global problem.
-The sad part is that there is already a huge body of research on academic dishonesty, which neither the ministry officials nor the media seems interested in exploiting.
+The sad part is that there is already a huge body of research on academic dishonesty, which neither the ministry officials nor the media seems interested in exploring.
 Research now says that academic cheating, like almost all educational phenomena, is driven by social and psychological factors internal and external to the classroom.

 One such research was done by James Kariuki for his Masters of Education thesis at University of Nairobi.
 The data is interesting, although I think that a better theory and consciousness would have arrived at more interesting conclusions.

 According to the students Kariuki interviewed, the greatest motivation for cheating in exams is social mobility.
-The greatest number of students said they would cheat, if their access to university depended on it.
+The greatest number of students said they would cheat if their access to university depended on it.
 But according to the teachers, it's the students' failure to prepare for exams that causes cheating.

 After social access, students are driven to cheat by the fear of shame from their parents and teachers.
 On this, the frequency of responses among teachers and students is roughly the same.